SerenaTetart/Biometric_Recognition/README.md

 Hopefully tensorflow has already an implementation of triplet-loss with tfa.losses.TripletSemiHardLoss() which compute everything written before with one line of code.

+And we have ~82% Accuracy with only a few epochs.

 ## Project 2 - Fingerprint autoencoder

 This second project aims to **repair** damaged fingerprint by using the U-Net autoencoder.